montekki/my_blog/content/posts/procedural-macros-rust.md

 The code for this section can be found [here](https://github.com/montekki/rust_metaprogramming/commit/1842a930fd8bdbc3da647a0bb15f2029665bafbb)

-## Implementing a simpe serializer
+## Implementing a simple serializer

 Now, suppose we wanted to implement a simple serializer with the help of procedural macros.